 Entry-level DSLRs are a considerable step in image quality over smartphones and compact cameras.
 They are feature-packed and come at relatively budget-friendly prices, unlike their mirrorless rivals which are more expensive though with excellent performance, intuitive controls and offer remarkable image quality.

 The critical advantage of DSLRs is that you can add additional lenses for more flexibility and get a wide angle of whatever photography you’re undertaking.
 As for the old Canon Vs Nikon debate, it turns out when you are a beginner it does not matter too much where you start.
 Both brands make great beginner cameras so there is no single clear winner.
 You should look at the subtle (or not so subtle) differences in features listed above to decide what camera is best for you.
+More advanced users usually have their preference, such as the tank like build of the old 1980s metal Nikon lenses.
+However, as manufacturing costs change, lens construction becomes more and more similar today.

 One thing to keep in mind is whether you already own or have access to lenses.
 As you get better and upgrade your camera bodies, your life will be much easier if you stick to one brand, since you will not need to buy new lenses or accessories.
+Dont forget, adapters that convert from Nikon to Canon lenses and vice versa often do not fully transmit all the data such as focus or exposure, and can even degrade the image by adding more glass (or plastic) in the path.

 For information about cameras for hiking, click here.